top of page

 The Custom Dresser: Built for a Fashionista

-Stephanie has a serious wardrobe—and she needed storage that could keep up.
-We worked with Tomasz, a local Denver woodworker and restoration expert, to design and build a custom dresser specifically for the wall opposite her bed.
+This client has an amazing wardrobe—and she needed storage that could keep up.
+We worked with a local Denver woodworker and restoration expert, to design and build a custom dresser specifically for the wall opposite her bed.

 Here's what made it special: